Generic selectors

 Fasting With Faith

-JONAH 3:5 And the people of Nineveh believed the warning of God.
-And they proclaimed a fast, and put on sackcloth, from the greatest of them even to the least of them,
+JONAH 3:5 So the people of Nineveh believed God, proclaimed a fast, and put on sackcloth, from the greatest to the least of them.

 Faith is a foundation of our relationship with God:

-HEBREWS 11:6 Now without faith it is impossible to please God.
-For it is mandatory for the one who comes to God to believe that He exists, and that He is a rewarder of those who diligently seek Him.
+HEBREWS 11:6 But without faith it is impossible to please Him [God], for he who comes to God must believe that He is, and that He is a rewarder of those who diligently seek Him.

-Fasting requires that we believe God will hear our prayers even as we ask for His mercy and grace:
+Fasting requires believing God will hear our prayers even as we ask for His mercy and grace:

-JAMES 1:6 But let him ask in faith, not doubting at all because the one who doubts is like a wave of the sea that is driven by the wind and tossed to and fro.
+JAMES 1:6 But let him ask in faith, with no doubting, for he who doubts is like a wave of the sea driven and tossed by the wind.

 Fasting to Increase Our Faith

-MATTHEW 17:18-21 And Jesus rebuked the demon, and it departed from him; and the boy was healed from that hour.
-19 Then the disciples came to Jesus privately and said, “Why were we not able to cast it out?”
-20 And Jesus said to them, “Because of your unbelief.
-For truly I say to you, if you have faith as a tiny mustard seed, you shall say to this mountain, ‘Remove from here,’ and it shall remove; and nothing shall be impossible to you.
-21 But this kind does not go out except by prayer and fasting.”
+MATTHEW 17:18-21 And Jesus rebuked the demon, and it came out of him; and the child was cured from that very hour.
+19 Then the disciples came to Jesus privately and said, “Why could we not cast it out?”
+20 So Jesus said to them, “Because of your unbelief; for assuredly, I say to you, if you have faith as a mustard seed, you will say to this mountain, ‘Move from here to there,’ and it will move; and nothing will be impossible for you.
+21 “However, this kind does not go out except by prayer and fasting.”

 Fasting is important when we need God’s help.
 If we lack faith, fast and ask God to supply it:

-MARK 9:23-24 And Jesus said to him, “If you can believe, all things are possible to the one who believes.”
-24 And the father of the little child cried out at once, saying with tears, “Lord, I believe.
-Help my unbelief.
+MARK 9:23-24 Jesus said to him, “If you can believe, all things are possible to him who believes.”
+24 Immediately the father of the child cried out and said with tears, “Lord, I believe; help my unbelief!

 Fasting For Forgiveness of Sin